kevinjosephh/Flies/README.md

 > Live URL: https://flies-room.herokuapp.com/
 ## Description
 Public Room Web-Application.
-Were users can join a Room, Create a Room and Open up a new topic
+In which users can join a Room, Create a Room and Open up a new topic

 ### Dependencies